pandas-dev/pandas/doc/source/ecosystem.rst

 capabilities of a scientific environment like MATLAB or Rstudio.

-Its `Variable Explorer <https://docs.spyder-ide.org/variableexplorer.html>`__ allows users to view, manipulate and edit pandas Index, DatetimeIndex, Series, and DataFrame objects with a full GUI, including the ability to sort by column, copy and modify individual values, display a "heatmap" per-column or globally, convert column data types and more, all with user- or automatically-adjustable column-widths and display formatting.
+Its `Variable Explorer <https://docs.spyder-ide.org/variableexplorer.html>`__ allows users to view, manipulate and edit pandas ``Index``, ``Series``, and ``DataFrame`` objects like a "spreadsheet", including copying and modifying values, sorting, displaying a "heatmap", converting data types and more.
-The Variable Explorer also allows renaming and duplicating pandas objects, adding new columns, copying them to the clipboard as plain text (TSV), pasting them into  different Spyder/IPython sessions, and saving and loading one or multiple in a session to and from a file in lossless native format.
+Pandas objects can also be renamed, duplicated, new columns added, copyed/pasted to/from the clipboard (as TSV), and saved/loaded to/from a file.
-Spyder can import data from a variety of plain text and binary files or the clipboard into a new pandas DataFrame, via a sophisticated import wizard offering options to handle column and row separators, skipping rows, and comments, and the ability to transpose, type-convert and preview the results.
+Spyder can also import data from a variety of plain text and binary files or the clipboard into a new pandas DataFrame via a sophisticated import wizard.

 Most pandas classes, methods and data attributes can be autocompleted in Spyder's `Editor <https://docs.spyder-ide.org/editor.html>`__ and